stevearc/Battlecode-Server-Tester/README.txt

 ## WEB SERVER ##
 ################
 This section makes many references to the files in etc/apache2.
-Make sure the configuration in the included ports.conf file is copied to your /etc/apache2 folder.

 These instructions will help you generate a personal X.509 certificate sudo mkdir /etc/apache2/ssl